surjesh-yadav/HeadphoneZone-clone/README.md

 After getting this project by Masai in Unit 2 construct week.
 We all went through the actual website to understand the entire flow and noted down all the important features which were to be implemented.
-We all decided that Suman will lead the team.
-Suman has created a roadmap for the project (Structure of the project, division of work among members with specific timelines).
+We all decided that Surjesh will lead the team.
+Surjesh has created a roadmap for the project (Structure of the project, division of work among members with specific timelines).
 We used to meet twice a day (Scrum and Standup).
 Our discipline, dedication, coordination, and cooperation helps us to complete this project on time.